 Their claim is normally that the increased number of blades cuts down on the pressure you need to apply to shave the hair closely and as a result, reduces the amount of irritation.

 The razor companies and their experts have been so successful in marketing their products and dictating trends in the shaving industry that very few non-biased, scientific studies have ever been done on shaving.

-Generally, there are three landmark shaving studies that are cited, all of which point to the fact that wet shaving is the way to go and will surely decrease the amount of irritation more than using a cartridge razor.
+Generally, there are three landmark shaving studies that are cited, all of which point to the fact that a wet shave is the way to go and will surely decrease the amount of irritation more than using a cartridge or the best double edge razor.